ritviksahajpal/yield_forecasting/_sources/content/condition/analysis.md

 ### Percentile analysis of crop condition
 These graphics show the progress of EO variable over the growing season.
-The progress is measured using percentile of the EO variable by comparing the present season value to those from the previous seasons (last 5 years).
+The progress is measured using percentile of the EO variable by comparing the present season value to those from the previous seasons.
 A percentile score of 51 in a particular month means that the EO variable value is more than 51% of the values of the same EO variable in the same month from the previous seasons.
 Higher percentile scores indicate a high value for the EO variable as compared to previous seasons and vice versa.
 In these graphics, we use the following variables:
 * Area under the NDVI curve